dyharlan/Coffee-8/README.md

 Do take note that any form of contributions to this project will fall under the MIT License.
 With that said, any form of contributions are welcome.
 As I'm not confident with myself in certain aspects of this app's code.

+## Footnotes
+<p id="footnote-1">1.
+XO-Chip sound is so damn hard to implement.
+WIP.
+Doesn't help that the reference implementation is poorly commented. </p>